-See the section headed "COMPLIANCE WITH STS REQUIREMENTS", sub §(I) in which it is stated that:
+See the section headed "COMPLIANCE WITH EU STS REQUIREMENTS", sub §(I) in which it is stated that:

 <<(I) for the purpose of compliance with article 20, paragraph 13, of the EU Securitisation Regulation, under the Warranty and Indemnity Agreement, the Originator has represented and warranted that each Consumer Loan Agreement provides for an Amortising Plan with 10 (ten), 11 (eleven) or 12 (twelve) Instalments in each calendar year.
-In addition, the Originator has represented and warranted that the Receivables included in the Initial Portfolio arise - and the Receivables included in each Subsequent Portfolio will arise - from Consumer Loan Agreement pursuant to which: (i) the contractually agreed outstanding principal balance at maturity of the Consumer Loans which arise from Consumer Loan Agreements included in the Pool of the Furniture Loans, the Pool of New Vehicles Loans, the Pool of the Special Purpose Loans or in the Pool of the Used Vehicles Loans corresponds to no more than 50% of the total initial exposure value of all the Consumer Loans included in the Securitisation; (ii) the maturities of the Consumer Loans referred to in point (i) are not subject to material concentrations and are sufficiently distributed across the life of the Securitisation; and (iii) the aggregate exposure value of all the Consumer Loans; therefore, the repayment of the Notes has not been structured to depend predominantly on the sale of any asset >>.
+In addition, the Originator has represented and warranted that there are no Receivables that depend on the sale of assets to repay their outstanding principal balance at contract maturity, since the Loans are not secured over any specified assets; therefore, the repayment of the Notes has not been structured to depend predominantly on the sale of any asset (for further details, see the sections headed "The Portfolios - Other features of the Portfolios" and "Description of the Warranty and Indemnity Agreement");>>.